Community is essential

 Putnam County

-Situated north of Westchester and south of Dutchess Counties, folks say that Putnam County “is where the country begins.”
-The mighty Hudson River borders our western shoreline and Connecticut borders our eastern boundary.
+Situated between Westchester and Dutchess Counties, folks say that Putnam County “is where the country begins.”
+The mighty Hudson River borders our western shoreline and our eastern edge borders Connecticut.

-East of the Hudson, one crosses the majestic Hudson Highlands, famous for rocky outcrops and excellent hiking.
+From the Hudson River in Phillipstown, one crosses the majestic Hudson Highlands, famous for rocky outcrops and excellent hiking.
 Central and eastern Putnam is dotted with many beautiful lakes and reservoirs, fed by many tributaries that emanate from the Great Swamp in Patterson.

-The county government seat is in the Town of Carmel, consisting of a County Executive and Legislature made up of nine legislators.
-The iconic 1814 historic courthouse at the intersections of Routes 52 and 301 is still used as office space, though a newer and larger courthouse and office space sits adjacent.
+The county government seat is in the Town of Carmel, and consists of a County Executive and Legislature made up of nine legislators.
+The iconic 1814 historic courthouse at the intersections of Routes 52 and 301 is still used as office space, though a newer and larger courthouse and office building sit adjacent.

 Putnam County has a population 98,320, living within six towns and three villages.
-Find your community below and join with others to build a Sustainable Putnam.
+Find your community below and join with others to help us build a Sustainable Putnam!